Harbour Ridge

 No analysis available

 Evidence is very strong that Harbour Ridge has a resident/on-site manager.
-Roughly 15+ listings explicitly mention it in current remarks, often using consistent language such as "resident manager," "on-site manager," "dedicated site manager," or "property manager on site," which suggests this is a real building feature rather than a copy-paste checkbox error.
-The repeated mentions across multiple listings and agents align with the prior high-confidence MLS history, so this should be retained as true.
+In the current remarks, roughly 15+ listings explicitly mention it using wording such as "resident manager," "site manager," "on-site manager," and "residential manager."
+The consistency across multiple listings and agents suggests this is a real building feature rather than a copy-paste error.

 No analysis available